LindsayYoung/python-class/README.md

 [Here](https://github.com/LindsayYoung/python-class/blob/master/lesson-7/find_member_commented.py) is the code we wrote in class that asks a user for a zip code and returns the name of the congress persons that represent that district.

 Also, See all the Sunlight API's [here](http://sunlightfoundation.com/api/)

 ***
+# Eighth Class!
+08/06/2014

+###API to csv

+The first part of class will be some additional API and csv practice and then we will talk about project groups.

+This first part of class is inspired by a press call I got recently.
+Once you know how to use APIs, it is often the easiest way to get the data you want.
+Then you want to share you data in an accessible way.

+Let's do some practice using the Capitol Words API to create spreadsheets filled with data.

+Then, we can alter the script to ask for user input so it will work for any API call with that method.

+[Here](https://github.com/LindsayYoung/python-class/blob/master/lesson-8/capitol_words.py) is the sample code.

+###Projects!

+Let's have a discussion of how we are going to divide ourselves into project groups and what we are going to work on.

+***
 #Additional resources